acarabott/ChromeREPL/README.md

     - If you have nothing selected it will execute the current line
     - With code selected it will execute just the selection

 >Note: Each Sublime tab can be connected to one Chrome tab.
+The connected tab is displayed in Sublime in the status bar at the bottom of tab.

 ### Additional commands